akshats13/Unspotify/README.md

-A Spotidy clone web-app/mobile compatible made using React , React Rdux , Axios and used the geo-location and shazamcore API services.
+A Spotidy clone web-app/mobile compatible made using React , React Rdux , Axios and uses the geo-location and shazamcore API services.